alsersan/cleverpost/README.md

 ### General

-- CRUD application to view and edit/delete posts.
+- CRUD admin-panel-style application to view and edit/delete posts.
 - React + Typescript used.

 ### Design